airtower-luna/referer-mod/README.md

 * Remove: Send no Referer at all
 * Replace: Replace the Referer with a configured value

+Rules can optionally be limited to apply only to requests from certain origin domains.

 You can configure default actions for requests originating from the same domain, and any other request not matching a domain rule.
 The "replace" and "target" actions will create a Referer header if necessary, the others only modify or remove existing ones.
 The configuration can be exported as and imported from JSON files.

 ## Installation